pypa/pip/docs/html/ux-research-design/guidance.md

   </li>
   <li>
     <strong>Launch and promote your survey</strong><br>
-    See <a href="#outreach">survey and interview outreach</a> for recommendations on how to do outreach for pip based on the UX research conducted in 2020.
+    See <a href="#survey-and-interview-outreach">survey and interview outreach</a> for recommendations on how to do outreach for pip based on the UX research-results/index conducted in 2020.
   </li>
 </ol>